-- Local Transit Operations and Maintenance Facility The Charles County Department of Planning & Growth Management has nearly completed the design phase of this project that will ultimately result in the construction of a local transit operations and maintenance facility.
-This County-owned facility will act as a turnkey facility from which a transit contractor will house their operations and maintenance functions.
-The establishment of such a facility will enhance competition when transit services are put out to bid and will significantly reduce the real estate costs reflected in contracted operational rates.
-Over time, operational savings will more than offset the capital costs of this project.
-We request funding for construction in FY2023. - Park & Ride Implementation We request that MTA continue to implement the recommendations of the "MD 5/ US 301/ MD 228 Corridors Park and Ride Feasibility Study-Site Identification Report," published in October 2001.
+- Park & Ride Implementation We request that MTA continue to implement the recommendations of the "MD 5/ US 301/ MD 228 Corridors Park and Ride Feasibility Study-Site Identification Report."
 New facilities in proximity to proposed transit stations and existing rail lines within Charles County are necessary to meet the growing demand for VanGO and MTA Commuter Bus service parking.
-The following Park and Ride locations are requested: 1) Downtown Waldorf Station (Waldorf Redevelopment Corridor), Mattawoman/Pinefield Station, and potential locations for a new Park & Ride lot that could address the capacity issues at the Accokeek Park & Ride Lot. - Commuter Bus Enhancements We request that MTA continue to support operational measures along the MD 5/US 301 corridor as well as the MD 210 corridor that would reduce travel times on commuter bus routes, improve the reliability of the service, and further incentivize commuters to ride transit.
-Heavy peak hour congestion is a daily reality for County residents.
-Improving travel times for commuter bus routes and allowing buses to avoid the major delays associated with congestion would provide interim relief for commuters while SMRT is in design and construction. - Restoration of WMATA Route W-19 or Effective Alternative Service As part of major WMATA Metrobus service reductions in July 2017, WMATA's W-19 route between the Town of Indian Head in Charles County and the Southern Avenue Metrorail station was eliminated, severing a vital link and bi-directional transit connection between Charles County and the Metrorail system.
+The following Park and Ride locations are requested: 1) Downtown Waldorf Station (Waldorf Urban Redevelopment Corridor), Mattawoman/Pinefield Station, and potential locations for a new Park & Ride lot that could address the capacity issues at the Accokeek Park & Ride Lot. - Commuter Bus Enhancements Changes in the federal government have seen a dramatic increase in commuting towards Washington DC regionally.
+Charles County residents continue to see heavy peak hour congestion.
+As ridership increases, we request that MTA continue to support operational measures along the MD 5/US 301 corridor as well as the MD 210 corridor that would reduce travel times on commuter bus routes, continue to improve the reliability of the service, and further incentivize commuters to ride transit. - Restoration of WMATA Route W-19 or Effective Alternative Service As part of major WMATA Metrobus service reductions in July 2017, WMATA's W-19 route between the Town of Indian Head in Charles County and the Southern Avenue Metrorail station was eliminated, severing a vital link and bidirectional transit connection between Charles County and the Metrorail system.
 As a result, the MD Route 210 corridor in Charles County is now served by MTA Commuter Bus routes 640 and 650, with no connections offered to the Metrorail system prior to the L'Enfant Plaza Station adjacent to the National Mall in Washington, D.C.
 The considerable gap in public transit options for people who live, work, or visit western Charles County or the Town of Indian Head is a limiting factor for this area's economic development and poses challenges for the transportation network in light of the Naval Support Facility Indian Head's imminent expansion.
-In addition, the service elimination has placed added strain on the MTA Commuter Bus routes and other transportation services in this area.
-The County is therefore requesting that MTA appropriate funding to restore the W-19 bus route or to establish an effective alternative service.
+In the past year, WMATA and regional planning authorities have been considering options for increasing and expanding Metrobus service regionwide through the DMVMoves initiative.
+The County is therefore requesting that MTA appropriate funding to restore the W-19 bus route or establish an effective alternative service.